-Student applicants meeting the recommended requirements (or equivalent) will be invited for interview in either March April or September.
+Student applicants meeting the recommended requirements (or equivalent) will be invited for interview in either March /April or September for an October start.
 The Education Committee looks for self-motivated, committed applicants, presenting a comprehensive portfolio of their own personal work, showing observational drawing in all areas and life-drawing in particular.
 Examples of medical or scientific artwork may be included but are not essential.

 • During the current Covid situation, seminars and all course events are continuing and some are being held remotely.
 Seminars are held in London and these have now resumed.
 There are three terms per year and three seminars per term.
 Additionally there are workshops and an annual conference, attendance at each of which is an essential part of the course.

 Successful candidates will receive further details of the course and all necessary information upon acceptance.

 (Unless otherwise indicated) all students must successfully complete the initial short comprehensive drawing foundation programme which is an important element of this course and precedes the main body of coursework of this postgraduate programme in medical art.

 Assessments take place twice each year at the Hall of the Worshipful Company of Barbers, where the Examining Board views and marks completed work.

 The course can be completed within two years with Assessments and Final Examination and it is recommended that the course is completed within a maximum of three years.

 It is expected that students will attend all seminars, workshops and the annual MAA conference.

 For the academic year commencing October 2021: